sjoh29/freeCodeCamp/guide/english/security/cryptography/index.md

 Encryption over the years has become more advanced.

+### Terminology

+### Plain Text:

+The legible text or decrypted message within a cryptographic message.

+### Cypher Text:

+The encoded message that is scrambled and hard to decypher without a key in order to hide the actual plain text.

 ### Example

 The information that Person1 wants to send to Person2, which we call "plaintext", can be text, numerical data, or any type of data at all.
 Person1 encrypts the plaintext, using a predetermined key, and sends the resulting "ciphertext" over the channel.
 Person3, upon seeing the ciphertext in the channel, cannot determine what the plaintext was, but Person2, who knows the encryption key, can decrypt the ciphertext and reconstruct the plaintext.